nev3rwh3re/python3/README.md

-My notes and exercises for Python the hard way
+My notes and exercises for "Learn Python 3 the HARD WAY"